-Source: GAO analysis of Food and Drug Administration (FDA) information. | GAO-21-207
+Source: GAO analysis of Food and Drug Administration (FDA) information. | GAO-21-207 aPrior to receiving an EUA for COVID-19 treatment, the product was approved for uses unrelated to COVID-19.

 Notes:

 We reviewed supporting documentation made publicly available by FDA, including authorization letters, revocation letters, fact sheets for providers, and decision memos.